Ariostea Public Library

 With a heritage of approximately half a million volumes, the Biblioteca Ariostea is today the main public library in the city.
 Established in 1753 in the historic Palazzo del Paradiso, initially intended to support university teachings, it has gradually assumed an increasingly important role in the field of studies and local historical memory.
 This is related to the development of its collections, primarily characterized by precious private donations, bequests from Ferrarese families, and annexations resulting from the suppression laws against religious orders.

 Starting from the 1980s, the Palazzo underwent complete restoration.
 The works, concluded in 2007, completely redefined its spaces, exclusively dedicating them to the library and new services for readers.
 The goal was to complement the traditional functions of a historical and conservation library with those of a modern public library.
 Alongside the rooms for study and consultation of rare and ancient books, open-shelf areas were introduced, housing books, magazines, and newspapers, as well as a Children's Room and zones dedicated to the use of new technologies, equipped with Internet navigation stations and Wi-Fi areas.
-Even the external spaces, the court of honor, and the garden (formerly the Botanical Garden) were furnished as open-air reading rooms during the summer months, providing spaces for both study and socialization.
+Even the external spaces, the court of honour, and the garden (formerly the Botanical Garden) were furnished as open-air reading rooms during the summer months, providing spaces for both study and socialization.
 In the large ground-floor hall, dedicated to Giuseppe Agnelli (1856-1940), who directed the library for over forty years, daily intense cultural promotion activities take place, including conferences, conventions, and author meetings, revolving around the world of books and reading.
 This is done in collaboration with numerous cultural associations in Ferrara.

 In recent years, the library has been developing a rich program of educational initiatives aimed at the world of schools, with the aim of introducing children and young people to reading and familiarizing them with libraries and archives.